miyasasa/kont/README.md

 For now, only available with The API which is generally RESTFUL and returns results in JSON.

 #### Resource components and identifiers
+Resource components can be used in conjunction with identifiers to do CRUD operation for that identifier on repositories.

 | resource          | method        | description  |
 | -------------     |:-------------:|:-------------|